Techcyte/pipeline-lib/README.md

 Package can be installed locally with `pip install -e .`

-Tests can be run with `pytest test`
+Tests can be run with `pytest -n 8 test`

 See [CONTRIBUTIONS.md](/CONTRIBUTIONS.md) for more information on what sorts of contibutions we are looking for.